FuturICT2/Genesis/README.md

 The project is written with the netbeans IDE.

-The library is motivated by the conceputal architecture found [ here ](https://arxiv.org/pdf/1811.03419.pdf)
+The library is motivated by the conceputal architecture found in [ here ](https://arxiv.org/pdf/1811.03419.pdf).
+This document is in particular interesting for those who want to obtain a deeper understanding of distributed ledger technology systems.

 An example project exists, which uses this library.
 It is called GenesisApp: www.github.com/FuturICT2/GenesisApp.
 In case of questions, please contact: bmark@ethz.ch.